 A less biased way to obtain frequency of mobile phone use is through direct observation on the roadway, where observers stand at intersections and record use of hand-held cellular phones as vehicles pass by.
-Past direct observation studies of cellular phone use in Michigan (Eby & Vivoda, 2003; Eby, Kostyniuk, & Vivoda, 2003), North Carolina (Reinfurt et al., 2001), Minnesota (Eby & Vivoda, 2004) and nationwide (NHTSA, 2001) have found that about 3-5 percent of the driving population are conversing on a hand-held cellular phone at any given moment during daylight hours.
+Past direct observation studies of cellular phone use in Michigan (Eby, Kostyniuk, & Vivoda, 2003; Eby & Vivoda, 2003), North Carolina (Reinfurt, Huang, Feaganes, & Hunter, 2001), Minnesota (Eby & Vivoda, 2004, 2005, 2006) and nationwide (National Highway Traffic Safety Administration, NHTSA, 2001) have found that about 3-5 percent of the driving population are conversing on a hand-held cellular phone at any given moment during daylight hours.